A victory for anti-Zionists in the UK

 From now on, anti-Zionists like me will have this verdict at hand when fighting against the kind of intimidation, bullying and harassment that I faced.
 In the UK, it will be much more difficult for institutions like Bristol University to sack people for the expression or manifestation of their beliefs.

-Equally importantly, this verdict will strengthen the campaign to roll back the IHRA’s so called “working definition” of anti-Semitism, which is building internationally.
+Equally importantly, this verdict will strengthen the campaign to roll back the IHRA’s so-called “working definition” of anti-Semitism, which is building internationally.

 Perhaps the most significant consequence of the Bristol Employment Tribunal’s verdict in my case, however, will be the impact it will have on the confidence of pro-Palestine campaigners across the UK and beyond.
 In the past month I’ve already had many people telling me that the verdict I received made them more confident to talk about Zionism and its crimes.